tomstafford/psy-checklist/README.md

 ## experimenter bias

 ### may not be deliberate.
-Could result from unintentional exploitation of [researcher degrees of freedom](https://journals.sagepub.com/doi/full/10.1177/0956797611417632), inadvertant [signalling to participants][https://journals.sagepub.com/doi/abs/10.1111/1467-8721.ep10770698?journalCode=cdpa].
+Could result from unintentional exploitation of [researcher degrees of freedom](https://journals.sagepub.com/doi/full/10.1177/0956797611417632), inadvertant [signalling to participants](https://journals.sagepub.com/doi/abs/10.1111/1467-8721.ep10770698?journalCode=cdpa).
 Partially address with preregistration.

+## selection and survivorship bias

+### Are the results distorted by how you recruited, or how participants differentially dropped out during the experiment?
+Partially address with (truly) random assignment.
+More:

 ##  regression to the mean